Anuj1314/DevOps/Databases/Cassandra/Basics.md

 **PENDING-TOPICS**: SNITCH/GOSSIP-PROTOCOL/WRITEPATH/READPATH/
 ###### QUESTION
-1. HOW NODE/CLUSTER DISCOVERY HAPPENS IN CASSANDRA?
+1. HOW NODE/CLUSTER DISCOVERY HAPPENS IN CASSANDRA?<br/>
+Cassandra works with peer to peer architecture, with each node connected to all other nodes.
+Each Cassandra node performs all database operations and can serve client requests without the need for a master node. ...
+Nodes in a cluster communicate with each other for various purposes.